Odell Beckham Jr. Next Team Odds: Jets, Chiefs Top Betting Board

-But OBJ has been cleared to play and is now on a tour of potential teams – just in time for a postseason run.
-Beckham isn’t without his detractors, but he also has undeniable talent, and he could really help a contending team in need of a passing-game boost.
+Instead, Beckham didn't agree to a deal with any team, and ultimately sat out the entire year.
+But his career is far from finished.
+Beckham isn’t without his detractors, but he also has undeniable talent, and he could really help a contending team in need of a passing-game boost for next season.

 RELATED: Aaron Rodgers Next Team Odds

-Beckham caught 27 passes for 305 yards and five TDs in eight games as the No. 3 WR for the Rams in 2021, and had two receptions for 52 yards and a TD in the Super Bowl before a torn ACL that ended his Super Bowl experience and put most of the 2022 campaign on ice.
+Beckham caught 27 passes for 305 yards and five TDs in eight games as the No. 3 WR for the Rams in 2021, and had two receptions for 52 yards and a TD in the Super Bowl before a torn ACL ended his SB 56 experience and forced him to miss the entire 2022 season.